December 2011

 Below are benefits that are not required, but can be included in reporting the cost of coverage:

-Contributions to health savings accounts (HSAs), Archer medical savings accounts (MSAs), or health reimbursement arrangements (HRAs), or employee contributions to flexible spending accounts (FSAs).
+Contributions to health savings accounts (HSAs), Archer medical savings accounts (MSAs), or health reimbursement arrangements (HRAs).
+Note: employee contributions to flexible spending accounts (FSAs) should NOT be included.

 Any indemnity policy, or HIPAA "excepted benefit" plans offered by the employer.